 The easiest way to navigate Beijing is to picture it as a series of concentric rings.
-Beijing has 5 ring roads, the innermost of which is the 2nd ring road 二环路,which encircles an area roughly equivalent to central Beijing - the old city - with the outermost ring road at present the 6th ring road 六环路.
-There is no 1st ring road, instead the boundary of Tiananmen 天安门 square and the Forbidden City 故宫 forms the centremost of these rings.
+Beijing has five ring roads (with a sixth huge one on the way), the innermost of which is the second ring road 二环路, which encircles an area roughly equivalent to central Beijing-the old city-with the outermost ring road at present the sixth ring road 六环路.
+There is no first ring road; instead the boundary of Tiananmen 天安门 square and the Forbidden City 故宫 forms the innermost of these rings.
 Within this system of rings, Beijing is laid out like a grid.
 Almost all roads and streets in Beijing go north-south or east-west, so if you're keen on exploring the city, a compass can be pretty useful.
 No joke!

-The 北大 campus and 五道口 areas lie between the 5th and 4th ring roads, in the 海淀 district to the north-west of Tiananmen. 五道口 has a huge student and international population, a large number of bars, clubs, boutiques, cafes and restaurants offering all manner of cuisine (see relevant sections of this guide).
+The 北大 campus and 五道口 areas lie between the fifth and fourth ring roads, in the 海淀 district to the north-west of Tiananmen. 五道口 has a huge student and international population, a large number of bars, clubs, and boutiques, and cafes and restaurants offering all manner of cuisine (see relevant sections of this guide).

-To the south of the the campus, just across the 4th ring road is the 中关村 area, which offers bigger buildings with more shops and restaurants in a shinier setting: skyscrapers, shopping malls, a few cinemas and humongous, cheap as chips electronics stores.
+To the south of the 北大 campus, just across the fourth ring road is the 中关村 area, which offers bigger buildings with more shops and restaurants in a shinier setting: skyscrapers, shopping malls, a few cinemas and one humongous, cheap-as-chips electronics market.

-Within the 二环路, to the north of 天安门 and the 故宫 are the hutong 胡同: the home of grassroots Beijingers and grassroots Beijing culture.
-Most of the hutong in this area remain residential and are therefore a perfect place to get away from the crowds, go for a stroll or get a meal.
+Within the 二环路, to the north of 天安门 and the 故宫 are the hutongs 胡同: the home of grassroots Beijingers and grassroots Beijing culture.
+Most of the hutongs in this area remain residential and are therefore a perfect place to get away from the crowds, go for a stroll or get a meal.
 Some hutong areas like Nanluoguxiang 南锣鼓巷 and 后海 have been renovated with trendy bars and boutiques.
 On the south side of 天安门 are the 前门 and 王府井 areas: big pedestrianised shopping streets where you'll find department stores, more restaurants (!), a reconstruction of an old Chinese town and some flea markets.

-The Chaoyang 朝阳 district in East Beijing is perhaps the most glitzy cosmopolitan part of the city, with the CBD (Central Business District), and Sanlitun 三里屯.
+The Chaoyang 朝阳 district in East Beijing is perhaps the most glitzy cosmopolitan part of the city, with the CBD (Central Business District) and Sanlitun 三里屯.
 The CBD has the biggest, shiniest and most interesting buildings (if you're into that), whilst Sanlitun has the biggest, shiniest and most expensive bars and clubs.

-On top of all this, there are all manner of - for want of a better word or phrase -'specialist streets' for book stores, for music stores, for calligraphy supply stores, for minority communities, for gay bars, for cooking utensils, and for pretty much anything you can imagine a special street for.
+On top of all this, there are all manner of-for want of a better word or phrase-"specialist streets" for book stores, for music stores, for calligraphy supply stores, for minority communities, for gay bars, for cooking utensils, and for pretty much anything you can imagine a special street for.